axwt/list-fonts-json/README.md

 * **oblique** - (boolean) Whether the font is oblique.
 * **monospace** - (boolean) Whether the font is monospace.

-Note that italic, oblique and monospace fields tend not to be reliablely reported by most operating systems.
+Note that italic, oblique and monospace fields tend not to be reliably reported by most operating systems.

 ## Platforms